sshrichard/metacognition-of-AI/README.md

 %-------------------------------------------------------------------------%
 ```

-Also, when switching to either task B or C, change the "loading dataset" part accordingly.
+Also, when switching to either task B, change the "loading dataset" part accordingly.
 This means: replace

 ```
 dataset_name = 'SST-2';